ucb-bar/chipyard/docs/Customization/Keys-Traits-Configs.rst

 When ``WithGPIO ++ WithTSI`` is evaluated right to left, the call to ``up(BuildTop, site)`` in ``WithGPIO`` will reference the function defined in the ``BuildTop`` key of ``WithTSI``.
 Thus, at elaboration time, when the ``BuildTop`` function is called by the ``TestHarness``, first the ``BuildTop`` function in ``WithTSI`` will be evaluated.
 This connects the ``success`` signal of the ``TestHarness`` to the ``SerialAdapter`` enabled by ``WithTSI``.
 Then, the rest of the code in the ``BuildTop`` function of ``WithGPIO`` will execute, tieing off the top-level GPIO input pins.
 Thus the evaluation of the ``BuildTop`` functions in a completed config is "right-to-left", matching how the evaluation of the mixins at compile-time is also "right-to-left".

 .. warning::
-   Note that in some cases, the ordering and duplication of mixins which extend ``BuildTop`` will have unintended consequences.
+   In some cases, the ordering and duplication of mixins which extend ``BuildTop`` will have unintended consequences.
    For example, ``WithTSI ++ WithTSI`` will attempt to generate and connect two ``SimSerial`` widgets in the ``TestHarness``, which will likely break the simulation.
    In general, you should avoid attaching multiple mixins which interface to the same top-level ports.